Peter-Lande/flash-client/README.md

 6. Customize save locations in app (planned)
 7. Shuffles decks based on how well you understand the content (planned)
 8. Access remote servers to download and share decks (planned)

+## Development
+Currently, I am using this application for my learning and will not accept PRs.
+If you happen to find a bug, please make a issue and I will address it as soon as possible.